jmp75/didactique/doc/ml_and_ai.md

 ## Practical Text Classification With Python and Keras

 Found [this tutorial](https://realpython.com/python-keras-text-classification/) from Francois Chollet's tweet.
 Decided to give a spin to [google colaboratory](https://colab.research.google.com).
 Note that I logged in with an @csiro.au account - not sure this was the same as my .it one.
 Oops credentials.

+## Tensorflow explorations

+### 2018-12

+Tensorflow 2.0 is on the roadmap, but there does not seem to be a way to install it as such (seems some options in 1.12 generate code for 2.0 API however).
+Still, better stick to [tutorials](https://www.tensorflow.org/tutorials)